 - In January 2012, a committee of experts recommended that the CDC change its "blood lead level of concern."
 The recommendation was based on a growing number of scientific studies that show that even low blood lead levels can cause lifelong health effects.

 - The committee recommended that CDC link lead levels to data from the National Health and Nutritional Examination Survey (NHANES) to identify children living or staying for long periods in environments that expose them to lead hazards.
 This new level is based on the population of children aged 1-5 years in the U.S. who are in the top 2.5% of children when tested for lead in their blood.
 Currently, that is 5 micrograms per deciliter of lead in blood.
-CDC’s “blood lead level of concern” has been 10 micrograms per deciliter.
+CDC's "blood lead level of concern" was previously 10 micrograms per deciliter.

 - The new value means that more children will be identified as having lead exposure earlier and parents, doctors, public health officials, and communities can take action earlier.